Updated January 2023

 How to Participate

 Keep playing IA!
-During the beta testing portion of each Season, try out the changes to the existing Imperial Assault Skirmish game.
+During the testing portion of each Season, try out the changes to the existing Imperial Assault Skirmish game.
 Feedback forms will be made available for you to share your thoughts on the changes, which the Committee will collect and summarize to the community.
 Vote at the end of the testing period to approve the fixes and new material you think is fun and rewarding.

 Check out our How To Participate page for more info!